rbcan/MARsym_paper/README.md

 ## [02] Purpose of script:
 Shows detailed commands that were used for SNP calling in the MARsym paper.
-Script calls SNPs on mapped reads to a reference with GATK and a ploidy setting of 10.
+Script calls SNPs on mapped reads to a reference using GATK and a ploidy setting of 10.
 Input files can be created with MARsym_mapping.

 ## [02] Programs that need to be installed to execute script:
 - GenomeAnalysisToolKit (GATK) v3.3.0 https://software.broadinstitute.org/gatk/download/ (for later versions command details might need to be adatpted)